archilex/advanced-tables-docs/README.md

 ![Advanced indicators](https://private-user-images.githubusercontent.com/6097099/384738348-530b2008-d952-4f04-b95b-2868748bad61.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3MzEyODQ0MTksIm5iZiI6MTczMTI4NDExOSwicGF0aCI6Ii82MDk3MDk5LzM4NDczODM0OC01MzBiMjAwOC1kOTUyLTRmMDQtYjk1Yi0yODY4NzQ4YmFkNjEucG5nP1gtQW16LUFsZ29yaXRobT1BV1M0LUhNQUMtU0hBMjU2JlgtQW16LUNyZWRlbnRpYWw9QUtJQVZDT0RZTFNBNTNQUUs0WkElMkYyMDI0MTExMSUyRnVzLWVhc3QtMSUyRnMzJTJGYXdzNF9yZXF1ZXN0JlgtQW16LURhdGU9MjAyNDExMTFUMDAxNTE5WiZYLUFtei1FeHBpcmVzPTMwMCZYLUFtei1TaWduYXR1cmU9NmNhOTk3OWMwNTE5ZmI0NzI3NTA0YTUxMGRhZTYyOTBiZDY0NzMxYTk4NTViNDQ2NjhjZDlhNzc4NzZmY2Q0YiZYLUFtei1TaWduZWRIZWFkZXJzPWhvc3QifQ.oVFcF8hhw-KORcdhuuNY4KYw89XimGW6almphZI0_Jo)

 > Important: Advanced Indicators is one of the biggest additions to Advanced Tables since it's initial launch and I'm very excited to be able to bring this functionality to Filament.
 However, since there are still [outstanding features](#specifying-favorite-filters-with-user-views-under-development) to be implemented, [known limitations](#current-limitations-and-unknowns) that are under development, and there may be custom Filament implementations that haven't been accounted for, I am launching this as a beta feature.
 Please read all the instructions fully to know what is currently supported, what is under development, and what may not be supported.
 If you do find an issue, please reach out to me on discord our through email.
-Enjoy!

 Advanced Indicators gives your users quick access to their filters through Filament's indicator system.
 When enabled, each indicator can be clicked on to access that filter's settings.
 In addition, filters can be favorited and "pinned" so they always appear, even when not active.

 ### Updating to the Beta

+#### Update and Compile

 To update to the beta update your `composer.json` file to: